 make available all information necessary to demonstrate its compliance with this clause 5 and immediately inform the School if, in the opinion of Practice Pal, an instruction infringes the Data Protection Legislation.

-In the event that for any lawful and reasonable purpose Practice Pal wishes to appoint any third party processor of personal data under this agreement other than Encore, the School will consent to such appointment on condition that the third party processor is identified to the School and that Practice Pal confirms that third-party processor will enter into a written agreement incorporating terms which are substantially similar to those set out in this clause 5 and which Practice Pal undertakes will reflect and will continue to reflect the requirements of the Data Protection Legislation.
+In the event that for any lawful and reasonable purpose Practice Pal wishes to appoint any third party processor of personal data under this agreement, the School will consent to such appointment on condition that the third party processor is identified to the School and that Practice Pal confirms that third-party processor will enter into a written agreement incorporating terms which are substantially similar to those set out in this clause 5 and which Practice Pal undertakes will reflect and will continue to reflect the requirements of the Data Protection Legislation.
 As between the School and Practice Pal, Practice Pal shall remain fully liable for all acts or omissions of any third-party processor appointed by it pursuant to this clause 5.

 Practice Pal undertakes that the Platform will perform substantially in accordance with the Platform Description and with reasonable skill and care.